 The most common type of rheumatic disorder is rheumatoid arthritis (RA).
 It’s a chronic inflammatory condition.
 People with RA have swollen and inflamed joints.
-That is because the body is producing autoantibodies and immune cells that attack the lining of your joints.
+This is because their immune systems attack the lining of their joints.
 RA can be very painful.

-RA can cause your joints to become permanently damaged and disfigured.
-RA is usually isolated to the body’s smaller joints, such as the knuckles on your hand or your toes.
-RA can also have systemic symptoms, meaning it affects other areas, such as:
+RA can also cause your joints to become permanently damaged and disfigured.
+It’s usually isolated to the body’s smaller joints, such as the knuckles in your hands or your toes.
+RA can also have systemic symptoms.
+This means it affects other areas, such as: